suw/snippets/README.md

-snippets
+suw/snippets
 ========

-Random snippets of code that need a home
+This repo contains some snippets of code I've written either as one-time use things or were not significant enough to have it's repository.

+Items are organized by the primary language.